 When we start our business, we want the freedom to run things our way.
 To decide what we do, when we do it, and how.
-But over time, as your business grows, you may fall into the “owner’s trap” and here’s how it happens:
+But as your business grows, you may fall into the “owner’s trap,” and here’s how it happens:

-In the beginning, you have lots of energy (and lots on the line) so you do most of the selling.
-In fact, you enjoy handling the sales, because you like your clients and they like you.
-In fact, they like you so much, they often ask if you can provide additional solutions and you say yes because you want to keep them happy.
+You have lots of energy (and lots on the line) initially, so you do most of the selling.
+But that’s ok because you enjoy the sales – you like your clients, and they like you.
+In fact, they like you so much, they often ask if you can do extra things for them, and you say “yes” because you want to keep them happy.
 And besides – revenue is revenue!

-Then when your employees interact with your clients, they are understandably not as confident as you are, and the consequence is the client doesn’t feel as secure with them.
-The client doesn’t think your team completely understands them, so they want to work with YOU – the owner.
-You can’t extract yourself from the day-to-day, which is what you need to do in order to think about strategy.
+Then when your employees interact with your clients, they’re less confident than you, and your client doesn’t feel as secure with them.
+So the client wants to talk to YOU – the owner.
+Especially when things go wrong.
+This makes it hard to extract yourself from the day-to-day, which you need to do to think about strategy.

-If this sounds familiar, there is nothing wrong with you.
+If this sounds familiar, there’s nothing wrong with you.
 Entrepreneurs are high achievers by nature.
-We’re wired to do whatever it takes to succeed.
-The same traits which help us succeed also lead us to believe there’s something else we should be doing.
-Then we overpromise – and we overwork.
+We’re wired to do what it takes to succeed.
+But this same trait also leads us to believe there’s always something else we should be doing.
+Then we overpromise and overwork.

 We forget the purpose of owning a business is not for us to do everything.
-The primary purpose of owning a business is to add value to the world and create an asset that works for us.
-But when we are in the “owner’s trap” what we really have is a job.
+It’s to add value to the world and create an asset that works for us.
+But when we are in the “owner’s trap,” what we really have is a job.
 And the worst kind of job, because we can’t leave it.

-How do you know if this is you?
+How do you know if you’re in the “owner’s trap?”

-- You know all of your customers by first name.
-It’s good to have the pulse of your market, but knowing every single customer by first name can be a sign that you’re relying on your personal relationships as the glue that holds your business together.
-Create a plan to begin replacing yourself by hiring a sales team, and have a trusted employee shadow you when you meet customers so over time your customers get used to dealing with someone else.
+- Your customers: Do you know most customers by first name?
+This could be a sign that the customer buys because of your personal relationship with them rather than your company’s solutions.
+Since we can’t clone ourselves, this is part of the trap.
+Create a plan to replace yourself by hiring a sales team, and have a trusted employee shadow you when you meet customers so, over time, your customers get used to dealing with someone else.

-There’s another aspect of the owner’s trap: we work so hard that sometimes we resent our business.
-When this happens we can slip into the habit of treating our business like an ATM instead of an asset.
-We take money out to fund our lifestyle thinking we deserve it.
+Another critical aspect of the owner’s trap is that we work so hard we grow to resent our business.
+When this happens, we may start treating our business like an ATM instead of an asset.
+We take money out to fund our lifestyle, thinking we deserve it.
 Or we try to escape the business by “buffering” with food, alcohol, Netflix, etc.

-So how do you escape the owner’s trap?
-Begin by treating your business like an investment and turning it into an asset.
-Investing in your business is the best investment you can make because unlike the stock market or real estate, you have control over its value.
+So how do you get out of the owner’s trap?
+Begin by treating your business as an investment and turning it into an asset.
+Investing in your business is the best investment you can make because you control its value, unlike the stock market or real estate.

 - Mindset: Decide to love your business and manage your mind